qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 Examples of the generalized view concept:

-- Bits are views of voltage in circuits
+- Bits are views of voltage in circuits. [^bits_view]
 - Integers are views of bits
 - Characters are views of integers.
 Strings are views of characters.
 - Other complex data structures are views to binary data.
 - A functions is a view of a mapping.
 - Index (and lookup acceleration structure) are also views to underlying data.
 - Cache is view to underlying data/computation.
+- **Type contains viewing from binary data to information**.

+[^bits_view]: Also: In hard disk, magnetic field is viewed as bits.
+In CD, the pits and lands are viewed as bits.
+In SSD, the electron's position in floating gate is viewed as bits.
+In fiber optics, light pulses are viewed as bits.
+In quantum computer, the quantum state (like spin of electron) can be viewed as bits. ......

 More generally: